bjcscat/lgtm/README.md

-this auto accepts all PRs except those modifying .github
+this auto accepts all PRs except those modifying .github or the license

 have fun